bplus-group/bRAWcap-CPP-Wrapper/README.md

 # bRAWcap-CPP-Wrapper
-A C++ wrapper for the C API of our RAW Network Performance Driver bRAWcap.
+A C++ wrapper for the C API of our RAW Windows Network Performance Driver bRAWcap.